The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Analysis for the Two-period Model

+Due to our assumptions on history independence, note that the proxy probabilities in period $t=2$ are $\phi^2_{\ell,\ell'}$.
+Moreover, variables $w^2_e$ are not present since we forbid non-sequential shows in $t=2$.
+Finally, we assume for simplicity that there is no initial backlog, i.e., $B^1_\ell=\emptyset$ for all $\ell\in I\cup J$.
+Problem~\eqref{eq:upper_bound_twoperiods} is a mixed-integer programming relaxation of the two-period Problem~\ref{def:two_period_problem}; consequently, it is unclear whether it can be solved in polynomial time.\footnote{Although the objective function is linear, the problem is challenging because the feasible region is defined by the intersection of several partition matroids and involves both continuous and binary decision variables.} Nevertheless, as we show in Theorem~\ref{thm: guarantee for DH}, the implementation of DH-int (in Algorithm~\ref{alg:DH-int-2periods}) has a strong approximation guarantee. {

-The proof of Theorem~\ref{thm: guarantee for DH} (in Appendix~\ref{app: proofs of guarantee for DH}) relies on a novel connection between the reformulation~\eqref{eq: upper bound2} of the relaxation used by DH and a different relaxation that aims to find the distribution of backlogs that maximizes the number of matches while satisfying constraints on the marginal probabilities.
-Specifically, given the optimal solution $(\mathbf{x}^\star, \mathbf{w}^\star, \mathbf{y}^\star)$ of \eqref{eq: upper bound2}, we first observe that $\mathbf{y}^\star$ can be recovered by solving the following problem:
+} \begin{theorem} Algorithm~\ref{alg:DH-int-2periods} achieves a $(1-1/e)$-approximation for Problem \ref{def:two_period_problem}. \end{theorem} The proof of Theorem~\ref{thm: guarantee for DH} (in Appendix~\ref{os:proof_maintheorem_2periods}) relies on a novel connection between formulation~\eqref{eq:upper_bound_twoperiods} and a different relaxation that aims to find the distribution of backlogs (under any possible distribution) that maximizes the expected total number of matches while satisfying constraints on the marginal probabilities.
+To see this, consider an optimal solution $(\mathbf{x}^{1,\star}, \mathbf{w}^{1,\star}, \mathbf{x}^{2,\star})$ of \eqref{eq:upper_bound_twoperiods}. {Note that the fractional point $\mathbf{x}^{2,\star}$ is a feasible solution for the second stage problem:}